-You can register on the Commonwealth Courts Portal and apply electronically by completing the online interactive Application for Divorce unless you are not eligible for a fee reduction and will be applying under financial hardship.
+You can register on the Commonwealth Courts Portal and apply electronically by completing the online interactive Application for Divorce.
 To register for the portal go to How do I register and eFile an application for divorce.
 It is important to read steps 1 to 10 at How do I start eFiling the application once I am registered at this link to get started.

 If you are already registered for the Commonwealth Courts Portal, log in and go to even if you have previous proceedings.
 Divorce is dealt with separately to other types of family law proceedings.
 Even if you are already registered it is important to read steps 1 to 10 at How do I start eFiling the application once I am registered in the above link to get started.